HomeMy WebLinkAbout1959-09-08 PLANNING BOARD MEETING

 remainder of the old hemlock grove it would be so

-Important to save.
+important to save.
 It was decided to take steps

-immediately to negotiate with some authorized repre-
+immediately to negotiate with same authorized repre-

 sentative of said trust for acquisition of Wavmint